borja-rojo-ilvento/system-conf/backlog/tasks/task-009 - Phase-8-Terminal-Configuration-&-Integration.md

 <!-- SECTION:NOTES:BEGIN -->
 Focus on configuring Ghostty terminal with proper fonts, colors, and Hyprland integration.
 Ghostty is already installed and bound to Super+Return.

+Completed nix system configuration for ghostty terminal.
+Added wl-clipboard for Wayland clipboard support and JetBrainsMono fonts.
+Ghostty binary already in home.packages, and is bound to Super+Return in Hyprland config.
+Terminal configuration file handled separately outside nix system.
 <!-- SECTION:NOTES:END -->